HR Benefits Specialist Resume Examples

 The estimated number of compensation and benefits managers in the United States in 2019 was approximately 18,000, and that number is expected to rise steadily over the next decade.
 To help you land one of these roles yourself, our certified resume writers have crafted a benefits specialist resume example to show you what it takes to impress recruiters.

 Resume Success Stories

-What Is a HR Benefits Specialist?
+What Is an HR Benefits Specialist?

-Benefits specialists are specialized HR workers who deal with employee benefits and perks, including medical, vision and disability coverage, 401(k) plans and more.
-They may also manage budgets and spending, or analyze employee compensation packages.
+Benefits specialists are specialized HR workers who deal with employee benefits and perks, including medical, vision, and disability coverage, 401(k) plans, and more.
+They may also manage budgets and spending or analyze employee compensation packages.

 They’re expected to efficiently develop programs that both meet employees’ needs and boost a company’s performance.
-They compare benefits packages from different providers and choose the best options for employees, within the limits of company policy.
+They compare benefits packages from different providers and choose the best options for employees within the limits of company policy.
 According to DATAUSA, the average salary for compensation and benefits managers themselves was $101,222 in 2018.

 What Makes This a Great

 HR Benefits Specialist Resume Example?

 This benefits specialist resume example was built by our certified resume writers to communicate what hiring managers look for when choosing candidates for this role.
 Let’s take a look at some of the advantages our resume examples can offer during your own resume-writing process.